A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Preliminaries on Pomset Logic and BV

-In~\cite{SIS:99,SIS} Guglielmi introduces \emph{system $\BV$}, which is a deductive system for formulas defined in~\Cref{sec:formulas}.
+\emph{System $\BV$}, introduced by Guglielmi in~\cite{SIS:99,SIS}, is a deductive system for the formulas defined in~\Cref{sec:formulas}.
 It is defined in the formalism called the \emph{calculus of structures}, and it works similar to a rewriting system, modulo the equational theory defined in~\Cref{fig:equ}.

 The inference rules of \emph{system $\BV$} and its symmetric version \emph{system $\SBV$} are shown in Figure~\ref{fig:BV}.
-These rules have to be read a rewriting rule schemes, meaning that (1) the variable $a$ can be substituted by any atom, and the variables $A,B,C,D$ can be substituted by any formula, and that (2) the rules can be applied inside any (positive) context.
+These rules have to be read as rewriting rule schemes, meaning that (1) the variable $a$ can be substituted by any atom, and the variables $A,B,C,D$ can be substituted by any formula, and that (2) the rules can be applied inside any (positive) context.

-More formally, an \emph{context} $S\conhole$ is a formula which contains exactly one occurrence of the hole $\conhole$ in place of an atom:
+More formally, a \emph{context} $S\conhole$ is a formula which contains exactly one occurrence of the hole $\conhole$ in place of an atom:

 Given a context $\Sconhole$ and a formula $A$, we write $\Scons A$ to denote the formula that is obtained from $\Sconhole$ by replacing the hole $\conhole$ with $A$.

 \begin{exa} Let the context $\Sconhole=\vls[<a;\conhole;b>;(c;a\lneg)]$ and the formula $A=\vls(c\lneg;d)$ be given.
 Then $S\cons A=\vls[<a;(c\lneg;d);b>;(c;a\lneg)]$. \end{exa}